kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 $$
 Together, these two operations allow us to be casual about how we order the numbers when we add many of them.

 Talking about commutativity and associativity might seem like overkill for addition.
-But, identifying these properties is a useful insight, as the more sophisticated mathematical objects we will encounter later may not obey either or both properties.
+But, identifying these properties is a useful insight, as the more sophisticated mathematical objects we will encounter later may not obey either or both properties.^[For a start, subtraction is not commutative: $3 - 2 \ne 2 - 3$.]

 ## Addition